 In an ectopic pregnancy, the fetus cannot survive.

-Doctors base the diagnosis on results of blood tests and ultrasonography, done mainly to determine the location of the fetus.
+Doctors base the diagnosis on results of ultrasonography to determine the location of the fetus and blood tests; often, tests need to be repeated over several days.

-Normally, an egg is fertilized in the fallopian tube and becomes implanted in the uterus.
-However, if the tube is narrowed or blocked, the fertilized egg may never reach the uterus.
+After an egg is released by the ovary (ovulation), it becomes fertilized if it comes into contact with sperm.
+Fertilization usually happens in the fallopian tube.
+The fertilized egg then travels through the fallopian tube, enters the uterus, and becomes implanted in the wall of the uterus.
+However, if the tube is narrowed or blocked, the fertilized egg may not be able to reach the uterus.
 Sometimes the fertilized egg then implants in tissues outside of the uterus, resulting in an ectopic pregnancy.
-Ectopic pregnancies usually develop in one of the fallopian tubes (as a tubal pregnancy) but may develop in other locations.
+Ectopic pregnancies most commonly implant in one of the fallopian tubes (this is called a tubal pregnancy) but may implant in other locations (such as the ovary or cervix).

-Risk factors (conditions that increase the risk of a disorder) that particularly increase the risk for an ectopic pregnancy include
+Risk factors (conditions that increase the risk of a disorder) that are highest risk for an ectopic pregnancy include

-A previous surgical procedure such as an abortion Abortion Induced abortion is the intentional ending of a pregnancy by surgery or medications.
-A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain medications... read more or tubal ligation Permanent Contraception Permanent contraception involves making a person incapable of reproduction.
+Prior pelvic surgery, particularly fallopian tube surgery, including tubal sterilization Permanent Contraception Permanent contraception involves making a person incapable of reproduction.
 Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.
-This form of contraception should... read more (a sterilization procedure)
+This form of contraception should... read more (also called tubal ligation or tying the tubes)

 Other risk factors for ectopic pregnancy include